zulip/zulip/docs/dev-overview.md

 use [the manual install process](install-generic-unix-dev.html) instead.
 Note that those options only support Linux.

-An alternative option with poor network connectivity is to rent a cloud server (with at least 2GB of RAM), install the [remote development environment](dev-remote.html), and connect to the development environment over mosh or SSH.
+An alternative option if you have poor network connectivity is to rent a cloud server (with at least 2GB of RAM), install the [remote development environment](dev-remote.html), and connect to the development environment over mosh or SSH.